RalphHightower/blog/_posts/2025/08/2025-08-29-CDCSeniorLeadershipResignAfterDirectorFired.md

 The officials, who asked not to be named over fears of retribution from [Kennedy](https://www.hhs.gov/about/leadership/robert-kennedy.html), describe Houry, Jernigan and Daskalakis as brilliant physicians and effective managers who led the country through decades of public health crises from Ebola to mpox to Covid.
 Their letters of resignation were shared with [MSNBC](https://www.msnbc.com/) by officials who had received them.

-> *I have never experienced such radical non-transparency, nor have I seen such unskilled manipulation of data to achieve a political end rather than the good of the American people.”*;</></>Dr. Demetre Daskalakis
+> *I have never experienced such radical non-transparency, nor have I seen such unskilled manipulation of data to achieve a political end rather than the good of the American people.”*;<br /><br />Dr. Demetre Daskalakis

 “Since 1994, I have worked at [CDC](https://www.cdc.gov/) with some of the most intelligent, driven, and compassionate people, working to detect, control, and prevent infectious diseases,” wrote [Jernigan](https://www.cdc.gov/ncezid/leadership/ncezid-director.html), a widely respected epidemiologist who had spent three decades investigating nearly every kind of outbreak from inside the agency.
 “Given the current context in the Department, I feel it is best for me to offer my resignation.”